 Nobody could deny that Nintendo drives innovation, however, this comes with certain notable drawbacks and one in particular; most developers and publishers aren’t too keen on creating games for Nintendo systems.
 The announcement of games such as Skyrim, I Am Setsuna and FIFA, as well as the hefty list of developers and publishers who have declared their support for the system; has many hardcore Nintendo fans excited.
 Yet many and especially some of the most notable voices in the game industry have had more tempered responses.

 Many of the biggest developers and publishers deserted the Wii U, leaving many Nintendo fans disappointed and feeling apprehensive about 3rd part support for Nintendo Switch.
-The fallout after the event in January is that 3rd parties will be there but in limited supply with many bringing ports of games from years yonder.
+The fallout from the event in January is that 3rd parties will be there but in limited supply with many bringing ports of games from years yonder.
 The publishers’ representatives have hinted their all biding their time, preparing for the potential success of the Switch but not jumping on the bandwagon.
 While many of the offerings may seem drab there are a few that Nintendo fans are certain to be looking forward too; namely Dragon Quest Heroes 1&2, Disgaea 5 complete, a New Shin Megami Tensei, Project Octopath Traveller and let’s not forget Suda51 is cooking something up as well.

 With over 80 games in development for Nintendo Switch, the relationship between Nintendo and Independent developers seems to be great than ever.
 The likes of Has-Been Heroes, Rime and Snipperclips all confirmed for the system proves that games aren’t in short supply.
 And if Nintendo is able to further harness those relationships, we should hopefully see more great Indie titles in the coming months and years.